Statute of The Court

 Status

-The Court has been established with the principal aim of analysing and evaluating the available and accessible evidence in terms of the commission of core crimes, gross human rights violations, and violations of the international legal order by State leaders and high-ranking officials.
-Based on such analysis and evaluation, the Court shall possess the power to determine whether core crimes and gross human rights violations have been and continue to be committed and consequently be authorized to report such commission(s).
+The Court has been established with the principal aim of analysing and evaluating the available and accessible evidence in terms of the commission of core crimes, gross human rights violations, and other breaches of public international law.
+Based on such analysis and evaluation, the Court shall possess the power to determine whether core crimes and other violations have been and continue to be committed and consequently be authorized to report such commission(s).
 The Court does not replace or compete with any other national or international legal system.

 Chapter 3.
 Procedure of the Court